neoforged/Documentation/docs/misc/updatechecker.md

 ---
-description: This article explains the mod update checker built into NeoForge.
+description: An overview of the mod update checker built into NeoForge.
 sidebar_position: 6
 ---
 # NeoForge Update Checker